You are here

 Teachers: Take Care of Your Voice

-Some 17.9 million adults, including many teachers, have diseases or disorders of the voice.
+Some 17.9 million adults, including many teachers, report problems with their voice.

 It's a lesson worth learning: Teachers who try to do the best possible job for their students need to take care and preserve what may be their most valuable teaching asset—their voice.